AnoukSmet/Dog-Health-Tracker/README.md

 When user removes last dog, the user being redirect to the blank_dashboard.
 When the user has multiple dogs in its profile and removes 1, user is redirected to view_dashboard of (one of) the remaining dog(s).

-While I was testing the delete functionality, I realised that by deleting a complete dog profile, you will lose all the profile info and all of the logs associated with that profile.
+    While I was testing the delete functionality, I realised that by deleting a complete dog profile or a log, you will lose all the profile info / log info.
-To make sure that the user doesn't click the delete button by accident, I have included a modal to confirm that the user would like to proceed with deleting the dog profile.
+    To make sure that the user doesn't click the delete button by accident, I have included a modal to confirm that the user would like to proceed with deleting the dog profile / log.

 * **Result**
 The delete funtionality works as planned across various browsers and devices.
-The modal opens up when the button is clicked asking the user if they are sure they would like to delete the profile.
+The modal opens up when the button is clicked asking the user if they are sure they would like to delete the profile / log.
 When no is selected, the user is taken back the dashboard.
-When yes, the dog_profile is deleted from the database.
+When yes, the dog_profile or log is deleted from the database.
 The delete button for the dog profile is correctly being displayed and works as planned.

 * **Verdict**